Who is eligible for Medicaid in Florida?

 During the pandemic, Medicaid enrollment in Florida grew from 3.8 million in March 2020 (when the pause on Medicaid disenrollments began) to nearly 5.8 million by April 2023.
 Eligibility redeterminations must be conducted for all of these enrollees during a 12-month window referred to as the “unwinding” period.
-Florida’s plan for the return to normal Medicaid protocols is available here.

 For people who end up needing to purchase their own replacement coverage (ie, they aren’t eligible for Medicare or an employer’s plan), HealthCare.gov is offering an extended enrollment opportunity, through July 31, 2024, for anyone who loses Medicaid at any time during the “unwinding” process.
-Since Florida does still have a coverage gap due to the state’s refusal to expand Medicaid under the ACA, it’s important for low-income residents to be aware of how to avoid this coverage gap.
+Since Florida does still have a coverage gap due to the state’s refusal to expand Medicaid under the ACA, low-income residents need to be aware of how to avoid this coverage gap.

 How does Medicaid provide financial help to Medicare beneficiaries in Florida?